Skip to main content

 (int, int, int, int) slice_compute_data_size?(slice s, int max_cells) asm "SDATASIZEQ NULLSWAPIFNOT2 NULLSWAPIFNOT";

-Similar to compute_data_size? but accepting slice s instead of cell.
-The returned value of x does not take into account the cell that contains the slice s itself; however, the data bits and the cell references of s are accounted for in y and z.
+It works similarly to compute_data_size? but takes a slice s instead of a cell.
+The result x does not include the cell that contains the slice s, but y and z account for the data bits and cell references inside s.

 compute_data_size